 1. Choose your event, its location, and when it’ll happen

 Consider organizing neighbor-oriented events outside on your street.
-I’ve found that organizing events out on the sidewalk, which is neutral territory, often gets the most attendees and doesn’t require anyone to open up their home.
+Organizing events out on the sidewalk, which is neutral territory, often gets the most attendees and doesn’t require anyone to open up their home.
 Similar venues include front yards and garages.
-If organizing an outdoor event, you may want to have a plan B location, such as inside someone’s house.
+If organizing an outdoor event, identify a plan B location inside.

-2. Promote your event
+2. Promote the event

 For the most direct and effective outreach, as well as dropping off a flyer ring your neighbor’s doorbell and introduce yourself.
 Most people will be touched by your sincerity.
 If a neighbor knows your face they’re more likely to come to your event.
 And you can also collect an email address or phone number for updates leading up to the event.

-3. Throw your event
+3. Throw the event

-it could be The best thing you’ve ever done…
+The best thing you’ve ever done?

 Bringing neighbors together for the first time requires a bold step forward by just one or two people.
 That person could be you.
 If it is, you may one day look back and see it as one of the best things you’ve ever done.
 You’ll be a hero.